From Shapley Values to Generalized Additive Models and back: BACKGROUND AND NOTATION

-From the value function, the Shapley Values arise via the well-known Shapley formula \citep{shapley1953value}.
-Importantly, different value functions can give rise to different Shapley Values \citep{sundararajan2020many}.
-We will show that the value function corresponds to a functional decomposition of $f$ if it satisfies $v(x,[d])=f(x)$ and the following regularity condition.
+Shapley Values, denoted by $\Phi_i(x)$, are obtained from the value function via the well-known Shapley formula \citep{shapley1953value}.
+We first introduce the Shapley Interaction Index \citep{grabisch1999axiomatic}, given by $\Delta_S(x)=$

+The Shapley Value $\Phi_i(x)$ of feature $i$ at $x$ is then simply given by $\Delta_{i}(x)$.
+Importantly, different value functions give rise to different Shapley Values, so that there effectively exists a multiplicity of possible Shapley Values, depending on our choice of value function \citep{sundararajan2020many}.
+The popular KernelSHAP algorithm \citep{lundberg2017unified} approximates Shapley Values with respect to the interventional SHAP value function.
+The corresponding attributions are also known as the {\it SHAP feature attributions}.
+The following regularity condition, satisfied by both \eqref{eq:SHAP} and \eqref{eq:interventional_SHAP}, will guarantee that the value function gives rise to a well-defined functional decomposition of the function that we attempt to explain.

-\begin{definition}[Subset-Compliant Value Function] We say that the value function $v(x,S)$ is subset-compliant if the value $v(x,S)$ depends only on the coordinates of $x$ in $S$.
+\begin{definition}[Subset-Compliant Value Function] We say that $v(x,S)$ is a subset-compliant value function for $f:\mathbb{R}^d\to\mathbb{R}$ if $v(x,[d])=f(x)$ and if the value $v(x,S)$ depends only on those coordinates of $x$ that are indexed by $S$.
 For a subset-compliant value function, we also write $v(x,S)=v(x_S,S)$. \end{definition}